Curious to know what certain FP&A terms mean? Browse this glossary to get FP&A definitions and deepen your knowledge.

-A key performance indicator (KPI) is a metric used to measure factors that are pivotal to the success of an organisation.
-KPIs for every business may be different, but they will be the most important metrics that indicate the performance and health of an organisation.
-Often these KPIs are collected together in the form of a dashboard that is distributed to key stakeholders, using data visualisation software.
-KPIs are normally tracked over time to observe trends and compare with an organisation’s plan for expected performance.
+A key performance indicator (KPI) is a metric used to measure factors that are pivotal to the success of an organization.
+KPIs for every business may be different, but they will be the most important metrics that indicate the performance and health of an organization.
+Often these KPIs are collected together in the form of a dashboard that is distributed to key stakeholders, using data visualization software.
+KPIs are normally tracked over time to observe trends and compare with an organization’s plan for expected performance.

 A leading indicator is an activity or event that, when measured, is a good indication or signal of future (usually economic) activity.
 For example, the value of stocks in the stock market is often seen as a leading indicator because stock share prices are based on the estimated future earnings of a company.
 A rising stock price is a leading indicator of expected future growth for that firm.